-Tevilah is the Biblical act of immersing oneself in a natural living water source for ritual cleansing.
+Tevilah is the Biblical act of immersing oneself in a natural living water source for ritual cleansing of sin and symbolizing death to the self-centered ego and rebirth to a new spiritual life of selfless love in harmony with the principles of God’s law of love – “Torah”.
 In ancient times a stream or river was used, but in modern times a specially constructed pool called a “mikveh” is normally used.
 Today, in Judaism, the terms are used somewhat interchangeable, with mikveh emerging as the more familiar term.
 As believers in Yeshua the term “baptism” is a common english word and plays a significant part in one’s spiritual walk.
 But in a person’s return to the Hebrew roots of their faith in the God of Abraham, how can understanding the tevilah and mikveh of Judaism become important concepts in our lives today?
 Let’s examine the origins of the tevilah and mikveh and discover the rich symbolism that is available to all who are Grafted-In believers.

 Many may be suprised to learn that water baptism (immersion) did not originate with Christianity.
 All through the TaNaKH (Old Testament), the children of Isra’el, whenever they would have to come before God, would cleanse themselves.
 The priests had to cleanse themselves, and what they went through was the mikveh, or a cleansing.
 A woman went through a mikveh once a month.
 There are many reasons for a mikveh in Scripture.
 It was not uncommon for the people of Isra’el to be immersed in water.